 The Mustang Mach-E will launch with the First Edition trim, which is essentially a Premium trim with some additional visual upgrades.
 It is only available in Carbonized Gray and Rapid Red Metallic Tinted Clearcoat, plus the currently trim-exclusive color, Grabber Blue Metallic.
 We hope that the latter will later be available on the GT trim, as Grabber Blue is one of our longtime favorites.

-For the remaining four trims, the Select offers an affordable entry-level option starting just under $44,000.
-That will look pretty attractive after a $7,500 federal tax credit.
+For the remaining four trims, the Select offers an affordable entry-level option starting just under $43,000.
+That will look pretty attractive after a $7,500 federal tax credit makes the "real-world" price even lower.

 Next is the California Route 1 Edition.
 Instead of offering solely visual upgrades as the California Special package has for Mustangs in the past, this model is oriented as a long-range cruiser with RWD only.
 The more upmarket Premium trim gives you larger wheels and more of a luxurious feel.
 While the shown 300-mile maximum range and lower starting MSRP makes it look like a more attractive option, you won’t get the maximum range without adding the $5,000 extended range RWD battery set-up.